Matas Buzelis: Personal life

-Buzelis's maternal grandfather, Arvydas Jankauskas, is a former basketball player and coach, while his paternal grandfather, Petras Buzelis, also is a former basketball player who debuted in Žalgiris Kaunas at 19 years old, later became Žalgiris Kaunas captain and won six Lithuanian League titles and three USSR Premier Basketball League bronze medals.
-One of Buzelis grandmothers, Elena Buzelienė, is an all-time great Lithuanian handball player who won two European Champions Cups.
+Buzelis's maternal grandfather, Arvydas Jankauskas, is a former basketball player and coach, while his paternal grandfather, Petras Buzelis, also is a former basketball player who debuted in Žalgiris Kaunas at 19 years old, later becoming Žalgiris Kaunas's captain and winning six Lithuanian League titles and three USSR Premier Basketball League bronze medals.
+One of Buzelis's grandmothers, Elena Buzelienė, is an all-time great Lithuanian handball player who won two European Champions Cups.

 Buzelis's mother, Kristina Jankauskaitė, played for Lithuanian youth basketball national teams and was one of the most promising basketball players of her generation.
-Buzelis father, Aidas Buzelis, is a former basketball player who played for multiple Lithuanian Basketball League clubs and also worked as a physiotherapist of the Lithuania men's national basketball team.
+Buzelis's father, Aidas Buzelis, is a former basketball player who played for multiple Lithuanian Basketball League clubs and also worked as a physiotherapist of the Lithuania men's national basketball team.

 Buzelis speaks Lithuanian in addition to English.